How many C-sections can women safely have?

 Each repeat C-section is generally more complicated than the last.
-Studies show that the risks increase after a third cesarean delivery, and vaginal deliveries aren't recommended after three cesareans.
-However, research hasn't established the exact number of repeat cesareans considered safe.
+However, research hasn't established the exact number of repeat C-sections considered safe.

 Women who have multiple repeat cesarean deliveries are at increased risk of:

 - Problems with the placenta.
-The more C-sections you've had, the greater the risk of developing problems with the placenta — such as when the placenta implants too deeply into the uterine wall (placenta accreta) or when the placenta partially or completely covers the opening of the cervix (placenta previa).
-One study showed that the risk of placenta accreta increased from 0.24 percent after the first cesarean to 2.13 percent after the fourth cesarean.
+The more C-sections you've had, the greater is your risk of developing problems with the placenta — such as the placenta implanting too deeply into the uterine wall (placenta accreta) or the placenta partially or completely covering the opening of the cervix (placenta previa).
+Both conditions increase the risk of premature birth, excessive bleeding, and the need for blood transfusion and the surgical removal of the uterus (hysterectomy).

-Both vaginal and cesarean deliveries have risks and benefits.
-Deciding how you will delivery your next baby after a previous cesarean can be a complex decision.
+Deciding how you will deliver your next baby after a previous C-section can be a complex decision.
 Talk to your health care provider.
-He or she can help you weigh the risks of a repeat cesarean against your desire for future pregnancies.
+He or she can help you weigh the risks of a repeat C-section against your desire for future pregnancies.

 June 03, 2022

 - Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
 Accessed Feb.
 17, 2020.

 - American College of Obstetricians and Gynecologists.
 Committee Opinion No. 761: Cesarean delivery on maternal request.
 Obstetrics & Gynecology.
 2019; doi:10.1097/AOG.0000000000003006.